 You do have Adobe Analytics licensed and deployed on one or more of your websites, using any of the documented implementation methods:

 To accomplish this, you need to:

 Set up an Adobe Analytics source connector in Adobe Experience Platform.
-This takes care of ingesting your current Adobe Analytics data into a dataset in Adobe Experience Platform.
+The source connector takes care of ingesting your current Adobe Analytics data into a dataset in Adobe Experience Platform.

 Set up a connection in Customer Journey Analytics.
-This connection should (at least) include your Adobe Experience Platform dataset.
+The connection should (at least) include your Adobe Experience Platform dataset.

 Set up a data view in Customer Journey Analytics to define metrics and dimension that you want to use in Analysis Workspace.

 Set up a project in Customer Journey Analytics to build your reports and visualizations.

 This quick start guide is a simplified guide on how to ingest data, using the Adobe Analytics source connector, and use that data in Customer Journey Analytics.
 It is highly recommended to study the additional information when referred to.